 Rebuild Your Credit

 Removing negative information from your credit reports isn’t the only way to restore your credit.
 You may also be able to raise your credit scores by adding positive references to your reports.

 - Secured credit cards are a popular option for those with low credit scores.
 With one of these cards, you place a security deposit with the issuer and get a credit card with a credit line that is typically equal to the deposit amount.
 The bank reports your payment history, monthly balances, and other details to the credit bureau.
 To improve your credit, make your payments on time and keep your month-to-month balance low (paying your card in full is best).

 A secured card is not the same as a prepaid card.
 With a prepaid card, you spend money you load on the card.
 Those cards function like debit cards and are not reported to consumer credit bureaus.

 - Credit builder loans allow you to “borrow” a savings account.
 You make payments toward the balance and when that account is paid in full, you have access to the funds in the savings account.
 The bank reports your payment history and “loan” details to the credit bureau.
 As with a secured card, on-time payments will improve your credit score.

-Most secured credit cards and credit builder accounts report to the major credit reporting agencies.
-If you pay those accounts on time each month, you will add build positive credit references to your credit reports.
+Most secured credit cards and credit-builder accounts report to the major credit reporting agencies.
+If you pay those accounts on time each month, you will add positive credit references to your credit reports.
 Over time, these can help boost your credit scores.